Last Updated on

 Chobe Wildlife and Birds.

-Chobe is famous all over the world for its massive herds of African elephants, sometimes numbering in the hundreds.
+Chobe is famous all over the world for its massive herds of elephants, sometimes numbering in the hundreds.
 There are an estimated 150,000 of these majestic creatures that call the park their home.

 Chobe National Park also has a healthy population of lions, making a thrilling big cat encounter quite possible.
 For the best chance of spotting lions, head to the relatively remote region of Savuti where the predators roam the vast landscape.
 All the Big Five can be spotted here, although rhinos are more easily seen in neighbouring Namibia’s Etosha National Park.

-Other animals that you may see include antelope, leopard, cheetah, and the African wild dog.
+Other animals that you may see include antelope, leopard, cheetah, red lechwe and the African wild dog.
 Chobe is also a popular destination for bird enthusiasts with more than 450 species recorded in the park, including vultures, eagles, and raptors.

 You might spot Africa’s largest flying bird, the kori bustard, or the helmeted guineafowl locally known as the Chobe chicken.